 The Overwatch open beta let me peer behind the curtain of Blizzard’s next epic outing.
 Having been responsible for Starcraft, Warcraft, Diablo, and Hearthstone there was little doubt that this wasn’t going to be a hit.
 As the release date loomed many compared it to Battleborn, which was being released a few weeks earlier, and whilst there are some similarities, in that they are first-person shooters with a roster of colourful characters, the two games feel very different.
 Both Overwatch and Battleborn are doing well and both will inevitably have their own communities.
 Check out my first impressions of Battleborn here.

 As for Overwatch, I went into the beta with high expectations.
-I loved the vibrant visual style, the CGI mini-stories leading up to its release and the array of over the top characters… All I had to do now, was play it.
+I loved the vibrant visual style, the CGI mini-stories leading up to its release, and the array of over-the-top characters… All I had to do now, was play it.

 Voice chat can be an issue, as there was a lot of rude kids, trolls and mouth breathers to deal wit, but this seems par for the course these days.
 Overwatch is more fun than I expected and it’s great to have a brand new and very shiny Team Fortress game to play into the small hours of the morning.
-I now realise that I need to get a few game reviews and features completed in the next two weeks, as I suspect you will lose me for a while when it is officially released on the 24th May.
+I now realise that I need to get a few game reviews and features completed in the next two weeks, as I suspect you will lose me for a while when it is officially released on the 24th of May.